yssource/rhai/doc/src/language/fn-namespaces.md

 Anywhere in a Rhai script, when a function call is made, the function is searched within the global namespace, in the above search order.

-Therefore, function calls in Rhai are _late_ bound - meaning that the function called cannot be determined or guaranteed and there is no way to _lock down_ the function being called.
+Therefore, function calls in Rhai are _late_ bound &ndash; meaning that the function called cannot be determined or guaranteed and there is no way to _lock down_ the function being called.
 This aspect is very similar to JavaScript before ES6 modules.